Akrog/cinderlib/docs/topics/volumes.rst

 - `bootable`: Not relevant for *cinderlib*, but maybe useful for the *cinderlib* user.

+- `extra_specs`: Extra volume configuration used by some drivers to specify additional information, such as compression, deduplication, etc.  Key-Value pairs are driver specific.

+- `qos_specs`: Backend QoS configuration.
+Dictionary with driver specific key-value pares that enforced by the backend.

 .. note::

     *Cinderlib* automatically generates a UUID for the `id` if one is not